mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 The licenses are perpetual, the license key will work forever with the current version of the software.

-However, **access to updates/uprades** is not perpetual.
+However, **access to updates/upgrades** is not perpetual.
-If you install a new version of the component for which the license key has expired, you will trigger a watermark and console message.
+Installing a version of the component released after the license key has expired will trigger a watermark and console message.
 For example, if you just had your a one-year license (default), you are not licensed to install a version that is two years in the future but you can upgrade to the next major that will be released 6 months later.

 #### Invalid license key

-The license key you have installed was not issued by MUI.
+The license key you have installed is not as issued by MUI.

 ## Support